Copy the text below and then paste that into your favorite email application.

 Kaye was preceded in death by her beloved husband Glenn in June of 2020; by her father, William Howard Conrad, in 1949 and her mother, Carrie Maye Vanzant Conrad Jennings, in 1976; her sister and brother-in-law, Greeta Conrad Cubie and Alex Cubie; her brother and sister-in-law, William Howard Conrad, and Modena Conrad, and her brother-in-law Elmer Hardaway.
 She is survived by her children, Glenn, Sherry, and Ryan, her daughter-in-law, Jacqueline, her grandsons Christopher and Matthew, her sister, Mary Joyce Hardaway Bailey, and by her brother and sister-in-law, Charles Mont Conrad and Eddie Conrad.
 Kaye has now joined her husband and family and is in the arms of her Savior.
 She never waivered from her love or obedience to God nor her love for her husband and family.

-To send sympathy gifts to the family or plant a tree in memory of V. Kaye Lord, please visit our tribute store.
+To plant a beautiful memorial tree in memory of V. Kaye Lord, please visit our Tree Store.